-Last, an Honors Thesis is required in order to graduate as an Honors Scholar.
+In order to graduate as an Honors Scholar, students must complete an honors thesis in the field of their choosing.
 This project provides the student with the opportunity to synthesize what has been learned during tenure in the program.
-Students who complete all of the seminars and the honors thesis are recognized at graduation as Honors Scholars and an official notation is placed on their college transcript.
+Students who complete all of the seminars and the honors thesis are recognized at graduation.